HUNGARYYY/ipdsh/README.md

     31.7.239.255

+After you run the actual script, you'll be presented with the option to read this log or exit the service.

 ## TODO

 I'm wanting to integrate a friend's iptables save+restart script soon, as an option before cosing ipdsh.
 This will make restarting iptables after dropping ip's more seamless, as the entire point of this service is to make using iptables much quicker and human friendly.

+I'm also working on a way to blacklist multiple ip addresses or ranges that is concurrent with the rest of the script.